projectacrn/acrn-hypervisor/doc/developer-guides/asm_coding_guidelines.rst

                call    asm_func_showcase

-ASM-FN-02: A function shall only have one entry point
+ASM-FN-02: A function shall have only one entry point
 =====================================================

-The label in a function shall only be used inside.
+The label in a function shall be used only inside.
 Jumping into the function from outside via this label shall not be allowed.
-This rule applies to both conditional jump and unconditional jump.
+This rule applies to both conditional jumps and unconditional jumps.

 Compliant example::